-In addition to prioritizing safety for our interns, supervisors, and the larger community, we are committed to creating more egalitarian access to training experiences and reducing financial, geographic, and other potential barriers.
+In addition to prioritizing safety for our interns, supervisors, and the larger community, we are committed to creating more egalitariam access to training experiences and reducing financial, geographic, and other potential barriers.
 Therefore, our interviews will be 100% virtual (video) again this year.
 We plan to have one of the interview days for each site in the afternoon as a courtesy to applicants from non-EST time zones.
 The other interview day programming will occur in the morning.

 The VA CWM training program abides by APPIC and APA guidelines in the selection of interns.
 As required under APPIC policies, offers to interns may not be made before selection day.
 Further, the VA Medical Center is an Equal Opportunity Employer.
-Accordingly, the selection of interns is made without discrimination.
+The selection of interns is made without discrimination on the basis of race, color, religion, sex, national origin, politics, marital status, disability, or age.